Open Data Day 2021 : our team declares its love for open data

 Unfortunately, this dataset does not exist yet, but we can count on Nutriwi which offers us many recipes.

 You can also browse this dataset which lists the ingredients of 211 cookies to judge which ones help define the ideal cookie.
 And yes, open data also brings a lot of juicy information!

-Speaking of cookies, we recommend this article by Pauline on the subject of legal notices and consent to cookies.
+Speaking of cookies, we recommend this article on the subject of legal notices and consent to cookies.

 In our profession or our personal life, we all have a reference, a model or an example that we often reference to illustrate what we are saying.

 Claudia, our Account Manager, told us which dataset she quotes most regularly in her calls with customers and prospective customers.